May Day 2025

 Seeking Justice: John Doe’s Journey to Asylum and Healing

 Mission Action’s Deportation Defense and Legal Advocacy Program (DDLAP) began representing John (name has been changed to protect the client) in immigration court in 2017.
 John fled El Salvador at 18 after years of severe abuse.
 From a young age, he endured brutal mistreatment from his parents and was bullied at school.
-The local gang, preying on his vulnerability, forced him to… Read More
+The local gang, preying on his vulnerability… Read more

 Blog Tags: